EveryMundo/aws-kinesis-client/docs/why-we-created-this-package.md

 This very npm package solves it all.

 ### Implementing it across applications
-1. All the consumer apps o of a given stream implement the consumer generator at their own pace and then deploy their apps
+1. All the consumer apps of a given stream implement the consumer generator at their own pace and then deploy their apps
 1. Once all the consumers have deployed the consumer generator the producer app for the stream deploys the producer function.

 ### The Consumer